Excel

 Eyeshadow- in a neutral color (do NOT try to match their costume)

-Eyeliner- above and below the eye (see right for shape)
+Eyeliner- above and below the eye (keep to outer corner for boys)

-Mascara- no false lashes except for Ballet Advanced
+Mascara- no false lashes except for Elite Ballet